MAJA-Lin/jokes/src/NSFW/page001.md

 ## A Doctor Is Giving A Physical

-And once he gets to the prostate exam, he sticks a finger up the patient’s ass.
+And once he gets to the prostate exam, he sticks a finger up the patient's ass.

-The doctor tells the patient that it’s perfectly normal to get an erection during this exam.
+The doctor tells the patient that it's perfectly normal to get an erection during this exam.

-The patient says, “I don’t have an erection.”
+The patient says, "I don't have an erection."

-The doctor goes, “Yes, but I have.”
+The doctor goes, "Yes, but I have."

 <br>